Adversarial Prefetch: New Cross-Core Cache Side Channel Attacks: Evaluation

 \section{Evaluation}

-In this section, we evaluate the proposed covert channel attacks and side channel attacks on modern Intel processors.
-For covert channel attacks, we evaluate their transmission rates and compare them to the transmission rates of previous covert channel attacks.
-For side channel attacks, we show how they can be used to leak information from daily applications.
-In addition, we also demonstrate that how our proposed attacks strengthen speculative execution based attacks.
+We evaluate the proposed covert channel and side channel attacks on modern Intel processors.
+For covert channel attacks, we evaluate the channel capacities, comparing them to previous cache covert channels on CPU.
+For side channel attacks, we demonstrate how they can be used to leak information from common applications.
+In addition, we also show how our attacks strengthen transient execution attacks.